brownlm77/GettingCleanData/CodeBook.md

-To support software programming (tidy variable names), the features names were changed from the original my removing all punctuation and changing to lowers case, as given in the following mapping.
-Furthermore, for the output of feature means, the labels are each proceeded by an 'm'.
+To support software programming (tidy variable names), the features names were changed from the original my removing all punctuation and changing to lowers case, as given in the following table.
+Furthermore, for the feature means output file, the column labels were each proceeded by an 'm'.

 | Original       | Modified     |
 | :------------- | :----------: |